 Oris’s Aquis collection of professional-grade divers’ watches has grown to encompass a variety of limited editions devoted to marine conservation and preservation causes (i.e., 2017’s Hammerhead), a handful of small complications like big dates and small seconds, and notably, an innovative mechanical depth gauge.
-At this year’s Baselworld, the Holstein-based brand added a chronograph to the lineup.
-It was a timepiece that instantly caught my eye and, as of a few weeks ago, found its way to my wrist for some review time.
+In 2018, the Holstein-based brand added a chronograph to the lineup.
+It was a timepiece that instantly caught my eye and one that I knew I would want to review.
 Here are my impressions of the Oris Aquis Chronograph.

 The subdials are slightly recessed from the main dial, in a slightly less vibrant shade of blue, and with white0numbered and marked scales surrounding a snailed center.
 Stacked at 12, 9, and 6 o’clock, they convey the readouts of chronograph’s elapsed minutes (up to 30), the running seconds (with an unusual two-sided hand), and elapsed hours (up to 12); a thin rectangular date window is ensconced inside the borders of the hours subdial.

 Operating the chronograph is a tactile joy.
 The pushers are rounded and respond instantly to soft but deliberate pressure from a fingertip.
 The central chronograph hand is also tipped with lume, so it’s easy to see in the dark as it races around the dial.
 The screw-down crown — which helps ensure this titanic timepiece’s impressive water-resistance to 500 meters also known as 50 bar; both are indicated on the dial) — pulls out to two positions, the first to quick-advance the date, the second to set the hours and minutes.
 Like the bezel, the crown, which is graced with an Oris logo on the top, is notched for easy gripping.